updated on:

 interface example of using sliders instead of toggle UX

-When users need to adjust a value along a range—such as volume or brightness—a toggle UI design is too limiting.
+When users need to adjust a new value along a range—such as volume or brightness—a toggle UI design is too limiting.
 A slider allows for precise control and better reflects the nature of the adjustment.
 If you’re interested in exploring other UI elements, our collection of screen design examples showcases effective UI patterns in real-world applications.

 Example: Instead of a toggle design for “Brightness: Low/High,” use a slider that lets users fine-tune the setting.